panaverse/panaverse.github.io/README.md

 Note: You will asked to take a Javascript Entry Test at the start of classes.

-## Earn Money While You Study

-The student will be able to earn money while studying in this program.
-This program is designed in such a way that students can begin earning money after completing the first six months of the program.
-They will be assigned class projects that will provide them with a revenue stream.
-This revenue stream will continue even after the completing of the program.

 ## Study, Work Hard, or Get Out of the Way